Coby White NBA Preview vs. the Heat

 Heat 2022-23 Defensive Insights

-- Defensively, the Heat conceded 109.8 points per contest last year, second in the NBA.
+- Defensively, the Heat conceded 109.8 points per game last season, second in the league.

-- Conceding 41.9 rebounds per game last year, the Heat were sixth in the league in that category.
+- Giving up 41.9 rebounds per game last season, the Heat were sixth in the NBA in that category.

-- Looking at assists, the Heat allowed 25.6 per game last year, ranking them 14th in the NBA.
+- The Heat gave up 25.6 assists per game last season (14th in the NBA).

-- Defensively, the Heat conceded 13.1 made three-pointers per contest last year, 28th in the league.
+- Looking at three-point defense, the Heat were ranked 28th in the league last season, allowing 13.1 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!